lxm218/Edminforce/doc/mobile base/Requirement.md

 3. Click completed class, it goes to history tab directly, disable 'current tab' for this student.
 4. History tab lists all classes this student every taken (see UI)

+### make up class logic:
+1. student can make up class only his/her class is during the session.
+2. student can only make up same type of class (e.g. begining class student can only make up beginning class, etc)
+3. when student wants to make up a class, system needs to show available class which has space (number of students hasn't reached max register number. for example, one class's max registeration is 8, currently has 7 registered with one trial on Mar 7 class.
+Therefore, this class on Mar 7 is not available for make up.
+If this class only has 7 registered student without any trial or other make up, this class has one spot available for make up). number of make up for each class cannot excess max make-up.
+4. student needs to pay $5 for make up class each time. coupon cannot be applied to this fee.
+Admin input make up class fee when they set up a class.

 ## Registration
 ### Click menu - registration
 This page shows registration - select student(if more than one student under this account), select program, select day (show 7 days of week for selection, once user click one day, available time will show up under TIME part), select time.